wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 **Supplemental Instruction (SI) Materials.** The SIs have shared this Google Drive folder of materials with you, so here's a helpful link to the SI documents to make it easier for you to in find it.
 This folder will include all the handouts they have shared with you in SI.
 -->

+**Quizzes:** Every chapter we cover from the textbook have a quiz associated with it.
+Each quiz is due before class the day of the readings are assigned, and is linked from the course schedule.
+Upon submission, you will see which questions you got wrong; you can submit the quiz as many times as you want and only the final submission will be graded.
+Please use this as an opportunity to check your understanding.

 **Exams:** There will be two midterms and one final, scheduled exam during exam period.
 The midterms will be done on paper during a regular class period, and will not require the use of a compiler.
 The dates of the exams are listed on the schedule. **Please mark the exam dates in your calendars, as they are not flexible.
 Moreover, all exams are in-person---we do not allow remote exams.
 Lastly, the final exam will be at a fixed date and time during the College's exam period, scheduled by the registrar: TBD.**